ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Type**: Main Controller Unit
 - **Feature**: Central hub for processing, motor control, and sensor integration
 - **Use**: Manages all robot operations, including logic processing, sensor data handling, motor control, and communication
 - **Description**: The LEGO EV3 Mindstorms Control Brick is the heart of the ShahroodRC robot, powered by a 300 MHz ARM9 processor and running the ev3dev operating system for flexible Python-based programming.
 It processes sensor data (e.g., Pixy Cam I2C inputs at 50 ms intervals, Color Sensor at 1 kHz) and controls two Medium Motors for propulsion and steering, ensuring real-time responsiveness for WRO 2025 challenges like wall-following and obstacle avoidance.
 Mounted centrally on the chassis, it connects to all components via four motor and sensor ports, eliminating external drivers.
 The team’s familiarity with EV3 from prior WRO competitions enabled rapid setup, while Bluetooth and USB connectivity facilitated debugging and code deployment.
-The built-in LCD display provided real-time diagnostics (e.g., battery voltage, sensor status).
+The built-in LCD provided real-time diagnostics (e.g., battery voltage, sensor status).
 - **Lessons Learned**: The EV3’s robust port system and ev3dev’s Python support reduced development time compared to Arduino or Raspberry Pi setups.
 In future iterations, we could add a co-processor for enhanced vision processing while retaining EV3’s reliability.
 - **Implementation Impact**: The EV3’s stable power distribution and fast sensor polling (10 ms for Color Sensor, 50 ms for Pixy Cam) enabled precise navigation, such as maintaining a 27 cm wall distance in the Open Challenge and executing the parking sequence in under 10 seconds.